petioptrv/cpp-exchange/README.md

 $O(1)$ amortized.

 This approach is still hackable via overflowing the object pool, but I will simulate "good-actor" traders only.

+#### 2025-06-26 Update

+Upon reflection, and investigation of the `BTCUSDT` Binance order book, I can see that Binance limits order prices to a current range of 21,426-535,882.
+At 2 decimal places price increments, this means `(535,882 - 21,426) * 100 = 51,445,600` price levels.
+An array-based hash map pointing to the respective price level's orders linked-list will have to be around `51,445,600 * 8 = 411,564,800 bytes`, which is entirely doable.

 ## Dependencies